 It should also be noted that most New Space LEO systems have relatively short lifetimes (e.g., five years) to enable rapid technology refresh, lower weight and cost, and permit lower levels of individual spacecraft reliability.
 This implies that for a viable business model, the constellation must not only be launched but must also be replaced continuously over time.
-For example, the SpaceX Starlink system has launched 1,527 vehicles and deorbited 225 as of August 11, 2022.
+For example, the SpaceX Starlink system has launched 2,975 vehicles and deorbited 240 as of August 11, 2022, (according to SpaceX) and is working on Generation 1.5 and Generation 2 updates.